 Pumpkin Parfait – A light alternative to pumpkin pie for Thanksgiving dinner.

-Now is the time to sit back and relax.
+Your Thanksgiving dinner menu has all been served and the whole family is satisfied, now it is time to sit back and relax.
 Forget about the mess in the kitchen and just relax and enjoy your family and/or friends.
-(I know, the mess is still in your kitchen waiting to be cleaned up) but now is not the time to jump up and start cleaning.
 Just relax and visit!